 Check in at the Americana road trip-themed Calistoga Motor Lodge & Spa or rent a yurt at Bothe-Napa Valley State Park so you can sleep surrounded by nature.
 If camping, you’ll find supplies and helpful staff at Silverado ACE Hardware in downtown Calistoga.
 More options include UpValley Inn & Hot Springs.

 Once you’re settled in to your digs, head out for the first adventure of your trip.
 Many resorts in town offer colorful cruiser bikes for touring around downtown, or you can rent one from the Calistoga Bikeshop.
 Ride (or walk) down Washington Street to the beginning of the Vine Trail, which will bring you directly to Dunaweal Lane, eliminating biking the highway.
 Eventually, this paved trail will be 47 miles long, connecting Calistoga to Vallejo!
-Along Dunaweal Lane, you’ll find Clos Pegase Winery, known for its spectacular modern architecture, and Sterling Vineyards, where you can ride an aerial tram to the top of a hill for the best view in Napa Valley.
+Along Dunaweal Lane, you’ll find Clos Pegase Winery, known for its spectacular modern architecture, and Sterling Vineyards (temporarily closed as of 2/2021) where you can ride an aerial tram to the top of a hill for the best view in Napa Valley.
 Twomey Cellars, owned by the same family as the famous Silver Oak Cellars, is also located at Dunaweal Lane.
 Soak in the sweeping views; the Palisades Mountains on one side of the valley and the Mayacamas Range on the other.
 One more excellent option that you will find on Dunaweal Lane is the newly opened, Girard Winery, where you can experience a behind-the-scenes tour of the state-of-the-art winery, sparkling and Calistoga-exclusive wines and locally-sourced bites in the VIP Tasting.

 When you return to town, take a leisurely stroll through Calistoga’s downtown shops and art galleries.
 For dinner, you may want to enjoy a bite to eat and a flight of locally made beer in the beer garden at Calistoga Inn, Restaurant & Brewery!